 Tuscan architecture is a classic interior design that’s reminiscent of Old World Europe.
 With its origins in Tuscany, Italy, Tuscan architectural design is a rustic style that draws on the traditions of a picturesque Italian villa and the scenery to match.

-But although beautiful, more and more interior designers are straying away from traditional Tuscan design and are instead finding ways to make this classic style more contemporary.
+But although beautiful, more and more interior designers are straying away from traditional Tuscan design and are instead finding ways to add more contemporary interior design elements to this classic style.
 Because Tuscan-style architectural design doesn’t rest in a single design element, you can use some of its best features to make it new again.

 Tuscan architectural design on the exterior of a home typically features an open plan with an Old World design.
 While some elements of Tuscan design are outdated, you can never go wrong with a contemporary exterior space that opens up the home.

 Traditional Tuscan exterior design often includes terracotta or tile roofs.
 To take advantage of this beautiful tile work, change the stucco around the house to a light color, like eggshell white.
 In addition, the style is known for its scrollwork and intricate patterns.
 Instead, simplify these patterns so they add a contemporary touch.

 In traditional Tuscan styles, doors and windows are rectangular with elongated arches, bordered by stucco or wood beams.
 These beautiful doorways can be transformed into a contemporary style with a fresh, light coat of paint and new windows.
 Look for big, beautiful windows to compliment the darker tones of Tuscan design.
 Ditch the traditional mustard Stucco pillars and opt for stonework instead.

 Tuscan interior design usually features sturdy materials that have a rustic tone and warm appeal.
 With this color scheme, it’s important to add some light, contemporary colors to balance them out.
 Bright blues and greens beautifully accent the browns and golds that are popular in traditional Tuscan styles.